Step Potential and Touch Potential: A 101 Easy Explanation

 Proper placement of grounding conductors.

-By addition of a resistive layer of aggregates 15-38cm thick we can greatly reduce the occurrence of the high step potential and touch potential.
-This is because the high resistive surface layer resists the fault current flow into the surface layer.
+By addition of a high resistive layer of aggregates 15-38cm thick we can greatly reduce the occurrence of the high step potential and touch potential.
+This is because the high resistive surface layer resists the fault current flow into the surface layer there by increasing the touch resistance.

 CONCLUSION